ADelRosarioH/BlogCMS/README.md

 - Edge 		latest

 ### Management Tools
-To connect to MSSQL Server 2017 using SQL Management Studio or other tool use the following connection parameters:
+To connect to MSSQL Server using SQL Management Studio or other tool use the following connection parameters:
-- **Server**: localhost,1433
+- **Server**: localhost,1433 or localhost,14331 if ran with the docker command specified below at the dependencies section
 - **User**: SA
 - **Password**: Password123*